Battle of Alford: Montrose attacks

 Montrose waited until Balcarres' cavalry was across the river, and the infantry was in the process of crossing, before ordering Lord Gordon's horse to attack Balcarres.
 A fierce fight ensued around the ford between the two groups of cavalry.
 Balcarres threw back the attack, but Gordon regrouped and attacked again, supported by Thomas Laghtnan's regiment of Irish infantry.
 Balcarres' cavalry broke and retreated: Baillie, now having no choice but to commit to the battle, ordered Halkett forward but the latter was driven off by the Royalist left wing under Aboyne.

 Baillie and his infantry had now crossed the Don only to witness their cavalry routed.
 Baillie responded to the threat of being outflanked by extending his line: however to do so he had to deploy his troops only three ranks deep.
 Montrose finally ordered his infantry to attack: Baillie's men initially held firm and refused to give quarter.
 However, when some of the Royalist cavalry under Gordon returned and attacked them on the flank and rear, they broke and began to flee from the battlefield.
 It is likely that by being deployed only three lines deep they were unable to turn and effectively face the cavalry assault.
 The difficulties presented by escaping across a ford meant that the rout was particularly vicious: government losses were about 1,500 of their 2,000 infantry, although much of their cavalry escaped, along with Baillie, Balcarres and other commanders.
 Cassilis' and Glencairn's regiments in particular were reduced to little more than 100 men each.
 Primary sources suggest that the pursuit of the defeated Covenanter infantry went on until the early evening, over a distance of 9 miles.

 The Royalists lost several hundred men, including Lord Gordon - a serious loss to their cause, and in the long run possibly the most significant outcome of the battle.
 Nevertheless, the battle was one of the few bright moments for the Royalists in the aftermath of the Battle of Naseby, only two weeks earlier.
 Montrose's success helped convince Charles that it was worthwhile to continue the fight in England.

 Aftermath

 After the defeat an unhappy Baillie tendered his resignation to the Committee of Estates, but was compelled to stay in command until his intended replacement, Maj-Gen. Monro, could be recalled from the war in Ireland.
 The Committee appointed a deputation to advise him on tactics, although many of those involved had already been defeated by Montrose at some point, and their interference in the next engagement was to prove disastrous.

-Montrose was now at last in a position to march towards the south of the country, where he would face a freshly raised government force at Kilsyth the following month.

 Montrose was now at last in a position to march towards the south of the country, where in mid-August he would face a freshly raised government force at the Battle of Kilsyth, the largest battle of the conflict in Scotland.